 - A student may qualify for admission to the college by providing a transcript with proper verification from high school completed.
-Students who have completed a minimum of 15 accepted high school units but have not graduated from high school may be admitted. - For mature students (above 17 years of age), satisfactory scores on the high school level General Education Development Test may be accepted in lieu of a high school Certificate of Graduation. - 3.
+Students who have completed a minimum of 15 accepted high school units but have not graduated from high school may be admitted. - For mature students (above 17 years of age), satisfactory scores on the high school level General Education Development Test may be accepted in lieu of a high school Certificate of Graduation. - Students should request that their American College Test (ACT) scores be mailed to the Registrar's Office. - 4.
 Transfer Students: A student from a college of recognized standing may be admitted to the college on the basis of an official transcript of credits from the institution previously attended.
 However, transfer credits will be accepted in accordance with the following policy: A student whose transcript indicates an over-all quality point average of C or better will be allowed to transfer all courses on which he has made a D or above.
 If the transcript indicates an over-all average of below C, only those courses bearing grades of C or better will be accepted.
-All transfer students should have their transcript evaluated in the Office of the Registrar. - All applicants are required to submit completed application and medical forms.
-The forms are supplied by the institution.
+All transfer students should have their transcript evaluated in Office of the Registrar.